gospel-desk/www.logstown.com/a-narrative-apparatus/index.md

 ---

-[The Gospels](/the-gospels) lays out Mark, Matthew, Luke, and John in a way that is easy to read, to make their narrative force more immediate. _The Gospels, with a Narrative Apparatus_ has an opposite goal: to render the narrative structure of the Gospels systematically and definitively, in both print and digital editions.
+[The Gospels](/the-gospels) lays out Mark, Matthew, Luke, and John in a way that is easy to read, to make their narrative force more immediate. <cite>The Gospels, with a Narrative Apparatus</cite> has an opposite goal: to render the narrative structure of the Gospels systematically and definitively, in both print and digital editions.